-Edge detectors, from which the most renowned is Canny's [1], rely on the fact that information is concentrated along contours (regions where contrast changes abruptly).
+Edge detectors, from which the most renowned is Canny's [3], rely on the fact that information is concentrated along contours (regions where contrast changes abruptly).
 From one side, only a subset of the topographic map is necessary to obtain a perceptually complete description.
 Going to a deeper level, perceptually important level lines, in general, are so because they contain contrasted pieces.
 In summary, we have to prune the topographic map and then prune inside the level lines themselves.

-The search for perceptually important contours will focus on unexpected configurations, rising from the perceptual laws of Gestalt Theory [5].
+The search for perceptually important contours will focus on unexpected configurations, rising from the perceptual laws of Gestalt Theory [4].
 From an algorithmic point of view, the main problem with the Gestalt rules is their qualitative nature.
-Desolneux et al. [3] developed the Computational Gestalt detection theory which seeks to provide a quantitative assessment of gestalts.
+Desolneux et al. [5] developed the Computational Gestalt detection theory which seeks to provide a quantitative assessment of gestalts.
 It is primarily based on the Helmholtz principle which states that conspicuous structures may be viewed as exceptions to randomness.
 In this approach, there is no need to characterize the elements one wishes to detect but contrarily, the elements one wishes to avoid detecting, i.e., the background model.
 When an element sufficiently deviates from the background model, it is considered meaningful and thus, detected.

-Within this framework, Desolneux et al. [3] proposed an algorithm to detect contrasted level lines in grey level images, called meaningful boundaries.
-Further improvements to this algorithm were proposed by Cao et al. [2] and by Tepper et al. [8,9].
+Within this framework, Desolneux et al. [5] proposed an algorithm to detect contrasted level lines in grey level images, called meaningful boundaries.
+Further improvements to this algorithm were proposed by Cao et al. [6] and by Tepper et al. [7], which include for example, the use of regularity as the saliency measure instead of the contrast.

 In this work we address the dissection of meaningful boundaries, developing an algorithm to select salient pieces contained in them.
 Each level line is considered as a periodic binary sequence where, following a partial saliency model, each point is labeled as salient or non-salient.
 Then, the goal is to extract meaningful subsequences of salient points.
-In order to do so, we extend to the periodic case an algorithm for binary subsequence detection proposed by Grompone et al [4].
+To do so, in this work we extend to the periodic case an algorithm for detecting binary subsequences.